Support Groups &

 Step by Step

-This gentle walking group is designed to help you reconnect with the beauty of our
+This gentle walking group is designed to help you reconnect with the beauty of our neighbourhood, while enjoying the company of others.
+We walk (excluding statutory holidays) Rain or Shine.

 Open group, come as you please.
 Open to bereaved and caregiver clients.